 - None, though some introduced previously are still pending.

 Alabama: Marnika Lewis v.
 State of Alabama et al. (11th Cir) (Case No.17-11009)(11th Cir.
 July 25, 2018).
 The Alabama Uniform Minimum Wage and Right-to-Work Act bars municipalities from requiring employers to provide employees wages or “employment benefits,” including leave, unless required by federal or state law.
 It was passed the day after Birmingham increased the minimum wage within the city.
 The plaintiffs brought various race-based challenges to the Act, all of which were rejected by a federal district court last year.
 In July, the Eleventh Circuit affirmed the dismissal of all claims except the “equal protection” constitutional claim, holding that the plaintiffs have plausibly alleged both that the Act “burdens black citizens more than white ones” and that it was enacted with a discriminatory purpose.
 The court remanded that claim to the district court.

 Proposed federal bill: The Workflex in the 21st Century Act, introduced in the House of Representatives in November, 2017, would expand ERISA preemption to override the patchwork of paid sick leave laws for an employer which voluntarily adopts a written qualified flexible workplace arrangement” (QWFA) that provides the required minimum amount of “compensable leave” and offers employees at least one of the listed “workflex options.”
-The bill has been referred to U.S. House Committee on Education and the Workforce.
-A subcommittee held a hearing on the bill on July 24, 2018.
-The bill’s future is uncertain; support for it is mixed.
+The bill died with the end of the 115th Congress.

 Challenges to state PSL laws